johnsosoka/site-johnsosoka-com/website/blog/_posts/2021-08-21-we-moved-cross-country.md

 ---
 layout: post
-title: We Moved Cross-Country!
+title: "The Big Move: Our Journey from Idaho to North Carolina"
 category: blog
 subtitle: Taking a moment to capture the move.
 tags: charlotte nc travel dogs idaho move
 ---

 Way back in October 2020, I accepted a position at a new employer with the understanding that I would relocate to Charlotte, North Carolina.
-For some time my wife and I had been itching for a "great american adventure" but we never made any concrete plans.
+For some time my wife and I had been itching for a "great American adventure" but we never made any concrete plans.

 I should note before continuing on that we moved in May.
 I am just playing catch-up here since I had lost interest in the blog for a time.

-We have two dogs and decided that driving across the country would be more comfortable for them and a more interesting adventure for us; I personally wanted to _feel_ the distance between Idaho and North Carolina.
+We have two dogs and decided that driving across the country would be more comfortable for them and a more interesting adventure for us; I wanted to _feel_ the distance between Idaho and North Carolina.

 ![moving pod](/assets/img/blog/id-nc-move/moving-pod-side.JPEG)